groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 are needed.

-### Building with a differnt distribution than TinyCore
+### Building with a different distribution than TinyCore

 It is possible to build the DSAS without TinyCore, however, the names of the packages to install will depend on the distribution.
 At a minimum the tools

 - The build essential including make, gcc, etc
 - rsync